Lab513/Zcells/README.md

-# ZstackSegmentation
+# Zcells
-ZstackSegmentation is a segmentation technique of microscopy images based on Z-stacks, inspired by hyperspectral imaging.
+Zcells is a segmentation technique of microscopy images based on Z-stacks, inspired by hyperspectral imaging.
-For more information on the same, you may visit the wiki at <https://github.com/Lab513/ZstackSegmentation/wiki>
+For more information on the same, please visit the wiki at <https://github.com/Lab513/Zcells/wiki> or read the associated paper here: <http://www.nature.com/articles/s41598-018-29647-5>

+IMPORTANT: We strongly recommend using the random_forest branch of this repository as it runs consistently faster than the master branch.
+Also, please use the latest committed version instead of the 1.0 release as a number of bugs have been corrected since then.
+We are close to releasing version 1.1 but we still want to add in a number of features before that.

 The whole process is divided into two main parts, training and prediction.
 Thus, there are two main user scripts, training_script.m and prediction_script.m, about which we will discuss in the following sections.

 For further details about each of the functions and the parameters they take and return, you may read the relevant parts of the source code, which have comments explaining the same.

 ## Training Phase
-To launch the training, just type the following command in Matlab (version R2016b or later required)
+To launch the training, just type the following command in Matlab (version R2017a or later required)

 `````matlab
 training_script